-Open method surgery is for those who presents with some excess skin or lots of excess skin.
-The incision is made along the bikini line and the excess skin is removed at the same time and this gives a tighten effect on the abdomen and also the groin area.
+Open-method surgery is for those who present with excess skin.
+The incision is made along the bikini line, and the excess skin is removed simultaneously.
+This technique has a tightening effect on the abdomen and also the groin area.

-Close method surgery is for those who presents with no excess skin but only a prominent abdomen bulge.
-It can be done through the Endoscopic method or the latest high tech way of using the davinci© Robotic Surgical System.
+Close-method surgery is for those without excess skin but only a prominent abdomen bulge.
+It can be done through the endoscopic method or the latest high-tech way of using the Da Vinci© Robotic Surgical System.
 These methods leave minimal keyhole scars.

 How is the rectus diastasis gap repaired?

-The rectus diastasis plication surgery is done by stitching the left and right abdominal muscles together to make an inner like corset in the mid line from the xiphoid to the umbilicus and down to the pubis area.
-Sometimes depending on the severity of the gap and the condition of the rectus tissues, the repair can be even done in 2 layers.
+The rectus diastasis plication surgery is done by stitching the left and right abdominal muscles to make an inner-like corset in the midline from the xiphoid to the umbilicus and down to the pubis area.
+Depending on the severity of the gap and the condition of the rectus tissues, the repair can be done in two layers.

 How long is the surgery?

-Surgery time will depends on individual case, complexity, severity of the rectus diastasis gap and which method is the surgery done with.
-It can be from 2 hrs to 4 hrs.
+Surgery time will depend on the individual case, complexity, severity of the rectus diastasis gap and surgical method.
+It can last for two to four hours.

-There are different phases of recovery for this surgery and a minimal of 1 night stay in the hospital is recommended.
-One is also advised to rest and not move around too much for at least one week.
-To start light exercise will be one month after the surgery and any strenuous activities such as playing tennis or golf or marathon will be from three months onwards depending on individual recovery.
+There are different phases of recovery for this surgery.
+It requires a minimum of an overnight stay in the hospital.
+Patients are advised to rest and limit movement for at least a week after the procedure.
+Light exercises are possible a month after the surgery.
+Any strenuous activities such as playing tennis, golf, or marathons will be from three months onwards, depending on individual recovery.

-Depending of the severity of our symptoms , it can be classified as a medical condition and the surgical repair can be covered by your medical insurance.
+Depending on the severity of our symptoms, it can be classified as a medical condition, and your medical insurance can cover the surgical repair.

-To know more about the above procedure or if you suspect you might be having a rectus diastasis problem , do call us at our clinic at 65-64648075 for an appointment to consult Dr Marco.
+To know more about the above procedure or if you suspect you might have a rectus diastasis problem , call us at our clinic at 65-64648075 for an appointment to consult Dr Marco.